magneticio/vamp2setup/README.md

 #### Out of Cluster installation

-If you'd rather have Vamp Lamia running outside the cluster, you can do that by running:
+If you'd rather have Vamp Lamia run outside the cluster, you should instead run:

 ```
 ./vamp-bootstrap.sh --outcluster  --dburl mongodb://someurl --dbname db-name